YieldRay/serve-router/README.md

     console.log("[prehandle]  ", req.method, req.url)
 })

-// `attachStatic` can only be use in deno attachStatic(app, "/", "public")
+// `attachStatic` can only be used in deno attachStatic(app, "/", "public")

 app.all("/(.*)", (req, ctx: any, res: Response | null) => {